Republic1024/EnergyGen-CVAE/README.md

 We compare model performance using:

-* RMSE / MAE between generated and actual data
+* RMSE / KLD / MMD between generated and actual data
 * Coverage & width of confidence intervals
 * Visual fidelity across zones and time spans